Questions and Answers about Antibiotics in Chicken Production

 All along, chicken producers have adhered to strict government regulations regarding antibiotic use, using antibiotics responsibly.

 Chicken producers have proactively and voluntarily taken steps toward finding alternative ways to control disease while reducing antibiotic use; phasing out those that most critical to human medicine.
-The industry has fully cooperated with the Food and Drug Administration (FDA), and many poultry and pharmaceutical companies are moving far in advance of regulatory deadlines for compliance.
 Two classes of antibiotics that FDA deems critically important to human medicine, especially for treating foodborne illness in humans—flouroquinolones and cephalosporins—have already been phased-out of chicken production for a number of years.

 The industry also supports FDA’s proposed Veterinary Feed Directive (VFD) that ensures that all antibiotics administered to food producing animals are only done so under the supervision and prescription of licensed veterinarians.
 In fully cooperating with FDA on these measures, both chicken producers and animal health companies continue to preserve the value and effectiveness of antibiotics used to treat human illness and decrease the resistance of foodborne pathogens.